Student Advisory Board

-The Student Advisory Board meets monthly with the Director of the Center for Counseling and Wellness (CCW) to provide observations, suggestions, and insights related to mental health at Calvin University.
-In addition, board members actively participate in working groups that provide peer mental health education, events, and support on Calvin's campus.
+The CCW Student Advisory Board meets weekly to provide student insight and leadership related to mental health at Calvin University.
+In addition to sharing observations and suggestions with the Director of the Center for Counseling and Wellness (CCW), board members also participate in student-led working groups that carry out peer mental health education, events, and support on Calvin's campus.

-The Student Advisory Board is comprised of approximately 10 current Calvin students each year and has been in existence since 2017.
+The CCW Student Advisory Board is comprised of approximately 12 current Calvin students each year and has been in existence since 2017.
 Examples of working group projects to-date include tabling, marketing, presentations, stigma reduction, peer listening, social media, and wellness activities.

 What is expected?